-Then this basic guide to planning your website is for you.
+Then this essential guide to website planning is for you.

-Note: This section continues from the previous article series where we provide essential information on planning a new website.
+Note: This is Part 3 of the article series where we provide essential information about planning your web presence.

-- For Part 1, go here: How To Plan Your Website – Understanding The Process – Part 1
+- For Part 1 of the article, go here: A Basic Guide To Website Planning – Part 1

 Understanding The Website Planning Process – Part 3

-Up to this point, we have looked at the following areas of the website planning process:
+Up to this point, we have covered the following areas of the website planning process:

-- Step 2 – Naming Your Web Site
+- Step 2 – Name Your Web Site

-- Step 3 – Manage Your Site’s Technology
+- Step 3 – Manage Your Web Technology

-- Step 7 – Creating Your Content Strategy
+- Step 7 – Formulate Your Content Strategy

-You’re almost there with the initial website planning work.
-In this phase of the planning process, we are going to set up an initial content publishing schedule, establish what type of content you are going to create for your site, and decide who will do what on your site.
+You’re almost done with your initial website planning work.
+In this phase of the site planning process, we are going to set up an initial publishing schedule for your website, define what type of content you are going to create for your website or blog, and decide who will do what on your website.

-Step 8 – Creating Your Content Or Blog Publishing Schedule
+Step 8 – Create Your Blogging Or Content Publishing Schedule

-You need to be publishing content regularly in order for your digital presence to grow.
+You want to publish content regularly for your digital presence to grow.
 A content publishing system is the most productive and effective way to plan, schedule, and track your content creation and publishing process.

-Once you have created an initial list of content ideas, the next step is to set up an initial content publishing or blogging schedule.
+Once you have created an initial list of content ideas, the next step is to set up an initial content or blog publishing schedule.

-Although this step may not seem to be related directly to the process of getting your web site built, as you go through the process of creating your content publishing schedule and then thinking about what types of content you need and who will be responsible for managing all of this (see Steps 9 and 10 below) will help you understand what kind of additional services and resources your business will need as soon as your site has been built.
+Although this step may not seem to be directly connected to the web site building process, as you go through the process of creating a content publishing schedule and then thinking about what types of content you will need to create and who will be responsible for managing your content production and publishing areas (see Steps 9 and 10 below) will help you understand what kind of additional services or resources you will need as soon as your website has been created.

 Tip #1 – Be Consistent

-Publishing new content to your website regularly is essential for building an online readership and helping your site’s results in search engines.
+Adding fresh content to your website or blog consistently is extremely important for building an online readership and increasing your site’s results in search engines.

-This is the step where you actively market and promote your business online through content, and so it’s essential that you develop a habit of publishing content on your website or blog regularly.
+This is the step where you are actively marketing and promoting your business online with content, and so it’s crucial that you create a habit of writing and publishing content about your business consistently.

-For example, make a commitment to publish a new post each week or fortnight to your site.
-Decide on a specific day of the week and time that you will sit down to write your blog posts or articles.
-Allow one to two hours to create and publish (or schedule for publishing) each post.
+Start by making a commitment to add a new post each week or fortnight to your website or blog.
+Decide on a specific day of the week and time that you will sit down to write your articles.
+Allow 1-2 hours to create and publish (or schedule for publishing) each article or blog post.

-Now, commit to making this into a regular habit.
-Monitor your activity and if you need to, fine-tune your content scheduling accordingly.
+Now, commit to turning this into a regular habit.
+Keep monitoring your commitment and if necessary, finetune your content scheduling accordingly.

-Remind yourself when you sit down to write your content that you are you are working on growing your business, instead of just simply working in it.
+Remind yourself when you sit down to plan or write your content that you are you are working on growing your business, instead of just simply working in it.

-If you plan to publish content on your site on a regular basis (and you should!), having content scheduling tools can help keep your workflow organized.
+If you plan to publish content on a regular basis (and you should!), it helps to keep your workflow organized.

-You can use simple spreadsheets to help you schedule and track the content planning and production process, or use a WordPress plugin.
+You can use simple spreadsheets to help schedule and track the content planning and publishing process, or use a plugin.

 Spreadsheet-Based Editorial Templates

-You can easily create a simple editorial content template to help you schedule your content creation using any spreadsheet program …
+You can easily create a simple editorial template to help you schedule your content creation using a spreadsheet program …

-(Editorial content master template created using a spreadsheet)
+(Blog content planning template created with a spreadsheet)

-Use this master spreadsheet to plan your content production and publishing schedule.
+Use the master spreadsheet to plan your content production and publishing schedule.
 For example, you can add the following columns to the spreadsheet:

-- Publish Date: Type in the date you plan to publish your content.
+- Date: Record the date you plan to publish your content.
 Tip: You can use color-coding to indicate when content has been published.
-You can also add another column to record 1) the date your content needs to be written by, and 2) the date your content is scheduled to publish on your site or blog.
+Additionally, you can add another column to record 1) the date your content needs to be written by, and 2) the date your content is scheduled to publish on your site or blog.

-- Writer: Who will write or create your content.
+- Writer: Who will write or create the content.
 (See Step 10 below)

-- Category: If you are publishing content to your blog, specify the category you will publish this item under.
+- Category: If you are publishing content to your blog, enter the category you will publish this item under.

 - Offer: What is this specific item of content designed to sell or promote?
 Enter your offer or call-to-action here.

-- Headline: Enter your blog post or article headline, title of your content item, etc.
+- Headline: Enter your article or blog post headline, the title of your article, etc.

-- Description: Enter a brief description or purpose of the content here.
+- Description: Enter a brief description or purpose of your content.

-- Kwd: The main keyword your content is targeting.
+- SEO: The main keyword targeted by your content.

 - URL: Once you have published the item, record its URL here.
 This will make it easier to find the content URL when promoting your content (e.g. on social media, emails, etc)

-- Short URL: Add a shortened version of the content’s destination URL for promoting on Twitter, or tracking your campaigns.
+- Short URL: You can also add a shortened version of the content’s destination URL for promoting on Twitter, or tracking your campaigns.

-You don’t need all of the above columns.
-You can keep things simple by creating a basic spreadsheet containing only these essential columns:
+You don’t need to have all of the above columns.
+You can keep things simple by creating a basic spreadsheet with just these essential columns:

-If you would like to create an Editorial Calendar to help plan new content on a monthly basis, just search online for “free editorial calendar” or download a free calendar template from WinCalendar.com …
+If you want to create an Editorial Calendar for help planning new content on a monthly basis, just search online for “free monthly calendar” or download a free calendar template from WinCalendar.com …

-If you want to work directly from WordPress, there are some useful content scheduling plugins you can use:
+If you want to manage your content scheduling directly from WordPress, there are some useful plugins you can use:

-Editorial Calendar is a Free WordPress plugin that allows you to see all your posts and drag and drop them to manage your site.
+Editorial Calendar is a Free WordPress plugin that allows you to see all your posts and drag and drop them to manage your blog.

-The Editorial Calendar gives you an overview of your blog and when each item will be published.
-You can drag and drop to move posts, edit posts right in the calendar and manage your entire blog.
+The Editorial Calendar gives you an overview of your scheduling and when each post will be published.
+You can drag and drop to move posts, edit posts inside the calendar and manage your entire content publishing schedule.

-Edit Flow is a modular editorial workflow plugin that allows you to collaborate with your editorial team right inside WordPress.
+Edit Flow is a modular editorial workflow plugin that empowers you to collaborate with your editorial team inside WordPress.

 - Calendar – A month-by-month view of your content.

-- Editorial Comments – Threaded commenting in the admin for private discussion between writers and editors.
+- Editorial Comments – Allows private discussion through threaded commenting between writers and editors in the admin.

-- Editorial Metadata – Helps you keep track of important details.
+- Editorial Metadata – Track important important details.

-- Notifications – Receive timely updates on the content you’re following.
+- Notifications – Lets you receive updates on any content you’re following.

-- Story Budget – Lets you see your upcoming content budget details.
+- Story Budget – See your upcoming content budget.

 - User Groups – Organize your users by function or department.

 (Edit Flow – WordPress plugin.
-Image source: Edit Flow plugin site)
+Screenshots above taken from Edit Flow plugin site)

-For more details, check out the plugin’s web page here:
+For more details about this useful plugin, check out the plugin’s website here:

-Oasis Workflow is a powerful feature-rich plugin that lets you automate your WordPress editorial workflow using a simple, intuitive graphical user interface (GUI).
+Oasis Workflow is a powerful feature-rich WordPress plugin that lets you automate any editorial workflow process using a simple, intuitive graphical user interface (GUI).

-Some of the many features of Oasis Workflow include the ability to configure your workflow using an easy drag and drop designer interface and simple process/task templates.
+Some of the many useful features of the Oasis Workflow plugin include the ability to configure your work flow using an easy drag and drop designer interface and simple process/task templates.

 It also lets you assign tasks dynamically using role-based routing, lets users view their current assignments and sign off on their tasks once it’s completed, process history for auditing purposes, task reassignment, due date and email reminders to help you to publish your articles on time, and an out of the box editable workflow to help you get started.

-The plugin also has a “Pro” version that includes additional functionality, such as allowing you to set up multiple workflows, copy workflow and copy steps, auto-submit, revise published content and more.
+Oasis Workflow also has a “Pro” version that includes additional functionality, such as allowing you to create multiple workflows, copy workflow and copy steps, auto-submit, revise published content and much more.

-Step 9 – Define What Kind Of Content You Will Publish
+Step 9 – Define What Type Of Content You Are Going To Publish

-(What kind of content are you going to publish on your website or blog?)
+(What kind of content is going to be published on your web site?)

-Once you have set up a schedule for creating content, the next step is to decide what type of content you are going to create for posting on your website or blog.
+Once you have set up a schedule for creating content, the next step is to define what types of content you are going to create to post on your website or blog.

-Are you planning to publish articles, videos, audios, slideshows, product reviews, multimedia presentations, etc.?
+Do you plan to publish articles, videos, audios, interviews, product comparisons, downloadable PDF reports, etc.?

-Knowing what kind of content you plan to create for your website is useful because this helps you understand what other tools and resources you will probably need to purchase or budget for in order to create the content.
-This could include purchasing video screen capture software for videos and multimedia presentations, slideshows, etc.
+Knowing what kind of content you intend to create for your site is useful because this helps you understand what other tools and resources you will probably need to purchase or budget for to create the content.
+This could include buying video screen capture software for videos and multimedia presentations, slideshows, etc.

-The final step in the business site planning process is to decide who will be responsible for various areas of your site and content and assign these to your human resources, or consider outsourcing.
+The final step in your website planning process is to decide who will be responsible for managing the various aspects of your site and content and assign these to the personnel you have available, or consider outsourcing.

-There are many roles and responsibilities associated with running a professional web site or blog.
+There are many roles and responsibilities involved in running a professional digital presence.